EpsilonSolutions/netscaler-command-reference/docs/network/rsskeytype/rsskeytype.md

 ##Outputs

 <b>rsstype</b>
-Type of RSS key, possible values are SYMMETRIC and SYMMETRIC.
+Type of RSS key, possible values are SYMMETRIC and ASYMMETRIC.